Hope Is a Verb: SALT’s Commentary for Advent Week One

 Big Picture:

 1) Happy New Year!
 The Christian year begins with the season of Advent, and this way of beginning is itself significant.
 You might think the year would begin with the trumpets of Easter, or the softness of Christmas Eve, or the fires of Pentecost — but on the contrary, we begin in the shadows of despair, war, sorrow, and hate.
-For it’s precisely there that the God of grace will arrive, and accordingly, it’s precisely there that God’s church is called to light candles of hope, peace, joy, and love.
-It’s worth remembering this deep poetry: as the Christian new year begins, we join hands and enter the darkness, actively waiting, singing, and praying anew for God’s light to overwhelm the world.
+For it’s precisely here that the God of grace will arrive, and accordingly, it’s precisely here that God’s church is called to light candles of hope, peace, joy, and love.
+It’s worth remembering this deep poetry: as the Christian new year begins, we join hands in the darkness, actively waiting, singing, and praying anew for God’s light to overwhelm the world.

 2) This week is also the beginning of “Year C” in the Revised Common Lectionary, a year of walking together through the Gospel of Luke.
 Luke is a gracefully composed account of Jesus’ life and ministry, the first of a two-part series (the Book of Acts being the sequel, written by the same author).
-Luke likely wrote sometime in the late first century, using the Gospel of Mark as a source, among others.
+Luke likely wrote sometime in the late first century, using the Gospel of Mark as a key source, among others.
 Distinctive themes in Luke include (a) the development of the church’s diversity, including both Jews and Gentiles (which is to say, openness to everyone!); (b) the role of women in Jesus’ ministry; and (c) the importance of the poor, and of economic issues more generally, in Jesus’ vision for Christian life.

 3) This week’s Gospel reading is part of Luke’s version of Mark 13, which we explored a few weeks ago.
-When death-dealing forces seemed to have the upper hand, as they did when Roman troops destroyed the Jerusalem Temple shortly before Luke was written, one ancient literary response was to envision an imminent divine rescue and a new era of justice and redemption.
+When death-dealing forces seem to have the upper hand, as they did when Roman troops destroyed the Jerusalem Temple shortly before Luke was written, one ancient literary response was to envision an imminent divine rescue and a new era of justice and redemption.
 This literature is often called “Apocalyptic” (from the Greek word apokalupsis, “uncovering” or “revealing”).
 God pulls aside the veil, revealing to God’s people the hidden, dramatic deliverance to come.
 Apocalyptic narratives and images can be found throughout the Bible (Daniel and Revelation are prime examples), typically including cryptic, poetic language; ominous signs in the heavens; anguish followed by victory; and so on.
 In essence, these are extravagant, evocative visions of hope when all hope seems lost.

 Scripture: